karthikurao/linkshield-ai/docs/security_best_practices.md

 ### Data-at-Rest

-- **Database Encryption**: RDS instances use AWS KMS for encryption
+- **Database Encryption**: Prefer encrypted volumes or managed services with at-rest encryption
-- **S3 Encryption**: All objects in S3 buckets are encrypted using SSE-S3
+- **Object Storage Encryption**: Encrypt any offloaded artifacts before uploading to external storage
 - **Backup Encryption**: All backups are encrypted with unique keys

 ### Data-in-Transit